Martin Franzmann: Career

-In 1936 Franzmann accepted the position to serve as a professor of Greek and English at Northwestern until the summer of 1946.
+In 1936, Franzmann accepted the position to serve as a professor of Greek and English at Northwestern until the summer of 1946.
 In 1946, he was called to teach at Concordia Seminary in St. Louis, Missouri.
 In 1957, he became the chairman of Exegetical Theology at Concordia.
 He was notable for his traditional stance on Biblical inerrancy and inspiration against historical criticism well before the walkout that led to the Seminex crisis.

-Among his other position was time as chair of the Synodical Conference, a member of the Commission on Theology and Church Relations of the Lutheran Church–Missouri Synod, and the 1962 LCMS representative to the Lutheran World Federation.
+Among his other position was time as chair of the Synodical Conference, a member of the Commission on Theology and Church Relations of the Lutheran Church – Missouri Synod, and the 1962 LCMS representative to the Lutheran World Federation.
 He left the faculty of Concordia Seminary in 1969 to become tutor at Westfield House, the theological college of the Evangelical Lutheran Church of England (ELCE), in Cambridge, England.

-Personal life
+Later life and death

-In 1972 he retired from Westfield House and moved to Wells, England, where he died in 1976.
+Franzmann retired from Westfield House in 1972 and moved to Wells, England, where he died in 1976.
 He was succeeded as tutor by his son John Franzmann.